gapcoin-project/C-Utils/README.md

 C-Utils
 ========

-C-Utils is a collection of lowlovel speed improoved function and libraries for ansi c
+C-Utils is a collection of low level speed improved functions for ANSI C

 Arg-Parse